-If an employee is prevented from working because they are genuinely unwell or sick, then the company's normal sickness policy should apply.
+If an employee is prevented from working because they are genuinely unwell or sick, then the business' normal Sickness policy should apply.

 If you have asked your workforce not to come to work but to work from home, they should also be paid as normal.

-Where an individual is not unwell but is prevented from working because they are, for example, in self-isolation, quarantine, or stranded abroad, or they have otherwise been advised to stay at home as a result of medical or UK government advice and are unable to work remotely, there is no legal right to be paid for the time off.
-However ACAS and the Secretary of State for Health have advised such absence to be treated as sick leave under the company’s sick pay policy.
+Where an individual is not unwell but is prevented from working because they are, for example, in self-isolation, quarantine, or stranded abroad, or they have otherwise been advised to stay at home as a result of medical or UK Government advice and are unable to work remotely, there is no legal right to be paid for the time off.
+However, ACAS and the Secretary of State for Health have advised such absence to be treated as sick leave under the business' sick pay policy.

-You may want to consider a temporary enhancement to company sickness policy in order to incentivise people to remain off work, as insufficient sick pay provision risks individuals reporting for work.
+With the removal of lots of Government support for people who have Coronavirus (COVID-19), employers may want to consider a temporary enhancement to their business sickness policies in order to incentivise people to remain off work.
+Insufficient sick pay provision, for instance, risks encouraging individuals to report for work whilst ill and contagious.
 Any such changes should be kept under review and adapted as circumstances change.

-What is the Coronavirus Statutory Sick Pay Rebate Scheme?
+What was the Coronavirus Statutory Sick Pay Rebate Scheme?

 Can I make staff redundant?

-It may not always be appropriate to make staff redundant completely.
+It may not always be appropriate to make staff completely redundant.

-You may wish to adopt flexible measures instead, for example short-time (a reduction in hours) and lay-off working, or furloughing your employees.
+You may wish to adopt flexible measures instead, for example, short-time (a reduction in hours) and lay-off working.
 If you do need to make redundancies ensure to follow the correct procedure.
-For further information and to make redundancy letters read Redundancies.
+For further information and to make redundancy letters, read Redundancies.
 Alternatively, Ask a lawyer for workforce reduction advice.